 Vaping, the act of vaporizing a liquid to inhale, is an increasingly popular alternative to cigarette smoking.
 However, it could damage health by irritating the lungs and throat and introducing toxins into the body.

 Some vape product manufacturers claim that vaping is a completely safe alternative to smoking.
 However, early research into the safety of the practice suggests this is not the case.
-In fact, it appears that vaping, even without nicotine, can have harmful effects on the body.

 This article discusses the current research on the side effects of vaping without nicotine.